 Teachers will use the following strategies to deal with unexpected questions:

-If a question is personal, the teacher will remind pupils of the rules and expectations
+If a question is personal, the teacher will remind pupils of the rules and expectations.

 If the teacher doesn’t know the answer to a question, the teacher will acknowledge this and will research the question and provide an appropriate answer later.

-If the question is too explicit, is outside set parameters, is inappropriate in a whole class setting or raises concerns about sexual abuse the teacher will attend to it on an individual basis which may involve informing parents.
+If the question is too explicit, is outside set parameters, is inappropriate in a whole class setting or raises concerns about sexual abuse, the teacher will attend to it on an individual basis which may involve informing parents.

 Sometimes pupils may ask questions about issues that are not part of the planned programme, this could show that the taught curriculum is not meeting their needs.
 This will be fed back to the leader as part of the evaluation and monitoring process.